tc39/proposal-structs/README.md

   //
   // If unlockToken is not undefined, it must be an empty UnlockToken.
   //
+  // If unlockToken is undefined, returns a new UnlockToken.
+  // Otherwise return the unlockToken that was passed in. static lock(mutex: Mutex,
+              unlockToken: UnlockToken|undefined = undefined)
+             : UnlockedToken;

+  // Attempt to acquire the lock on mutex.
+  //
   // If timeout is not Infinity, only block for timeout milliseconds.
 If
   // the operation timed out without acquiring the lock, returns
   // "timed-out".
   //
-  // When the lock is acquired, if unlockToken is undefined, returns a new
-  // UnlockToken if acquired.
-Otherwise return the unlockToken that was
-  // passed in.
-THe returned UnlockToken is bound to this mutex and can
-  // unlock it.
-  static lock(mutex: Mutex,
-              unlockToken: UnlockToken|undefined = undefined,
-              timeout: Number = Infinity)
-             : "timed-out"|UnlockedToken;

-  // Attempt to acquire the lock on mutex.
+  // If timeout is 0, returns immediately without blocking if the lock
+  // cannot be acquired.
   //
-  // If the mutex is already locked, returns "already-locked".
-  //
   // unlockToken behaves as it does in the lock method. static lockIfAvailable(mutex: Mutex,
+                         timeout: Number,
                          unlockToken: UnlockToken|undefined = undefined)
-                        : "already-locked"|UnlockToken;
+                        : "timed-out"|UnlockToken;

-  // Attempt to acquire the lock on mutex.
-With the lock acquired, call
-  // the callback, then unlock the mutex.
-  //
-  // If the mutex is already locked, this blocks the agent until the lock
-  // is acquired.
-  static withLock(mutex: Mutex,
-                  callback: Callable,
-                  thisArg: any = undefined): any;
 }
 ```